wix-incubator/headless-components/docs/api/EVENT_TICKET_DEFINITION_INTERFACE.md

 ### TicketDefinition.Quantity

-Displays a quantity select for the ticket.
+Displays a quantity selector for the ticket.
 Only renders for tickets without pricing options and when the sale has started.

 **Props**